0xSPIRIT/sculpture/README.txt

 "x64 Native Tools Command Prompt for VS 2022" or whatever version you're at.

-To build, call build_release.bat from your terminal. an executable should be generated in bin_release\ and you should be good to go!
+To build, call build_release.bat from your terminal.
+An executable should be generated in bin_release\ and you should be good to go!
 Just make sure these relevent DLLs are in the same folder as the
 executable: